andymeneely/project-timber-wolf/rules/RULES.md

 **Inactive NPCs**.
 Some NPCs such as Hostages and Prisoners do nothing until freed or taken.

 **Freed**.
-A Prisoner is freed when they have no movement impediments (e.g. remote locks, guards).
+A Prisoner is freed when they have no movement impediments (e.g. remote locks, keycard doors, guards).
 Immediately when the prisoner is freed, take out the NPC card and roll a white die for the current round.

 **Up Close And Personal**.
 To take a Hostage, a player character must be on the same tile as the hostage.